110119076/The-Daily-Bugle/README.md

 **09-06-2026**

+- JOO-JOF Deposit Add Nominee disabled for JOO confirm once

+- JOF-JOO Deposit if logged in customer choses Individual it should be same as SOW, so do we need to allow the Add Nominee?

 - Email OTP sometimes going to exisiting email in Rekyc Enhance (checking) => done

 - IBMBBAU-4523 Joint or Individual text change (yet to start) => done